AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Setting_an_Observation_Azure_IoT_Central.md

 ## Set up an Observation

-Let’s set an Observe operation on resource ID **6/0/2**.
+Let’s set an Observation operation on resource ID **6/0/2**.
 This is Altitude, and the data is sent as Telemetry.

 To add an Observation, you need to use the **Jobs** tab.